-Image plane selection is controlled by chans and stokes.
+Plane selection is controlled by chans and stokes.
 See § 6.1.2 for details on plane selection.

-BETA ALERT: As with imcontsub, if the image is missing one or more of the stokes and spectral axes, then imstat will fail.
+ALERT: As with imcontsub, if the image is missing one or more of the stokes and spectral axes, then imstat will fail.
 See the discussion of the workaround for this in § 6.3.